All Products

 cat /sys/kernel/slab/kmalloc-192/reclaim_account

-1. Install the crash tool.
+1. Run the following command to install the crash tool.

 sudo yum install crash -y

-2. Iinstall the kernel-debuginfo tool.
+2. Run the following command to install the kernel-debuginfo tool.

 • Alibaba Cloud Linux 3

-sudo yum install -y kernel-debuginfo-<kernel version> --enablerepo=alinux3-plus-debug
+sudo yum install -y kernel-debuginfo-<kernel_version> --enablerepo=alinux3-plus-debug

 Note